thaychansy/etl-project/README.md

 <!-- BUILT -->

-## Built with Python and Postgres SQL Framework
+## Built with Python and PostgresSQL Framework

 ETL is a data integration process that involves extractingdata from various sources, transforming it into a desired format, and loading it into a target system for further analysis or processing.
 It's a critical component of data warehousing and business intelligence solutions.